 We were really tempted to go to Stepping Stone for lunch a third time, but we forced ourselves to find an alternative and we found a great one.

-Beiyu is a café with a similar offering to Stepping Stone, with many amazing healthy options on the menu.
+Beiyu is a café with a similar feel to Stepping Stone, with many amazing healthy options on the menu.
 The açai bowls, coffees and smoothies appear to be the most popular dishes on the menu.

 Caminante – Cartagena Street Kitchen

-This place was perfect for our final meal (in fact, we still talk about it today)!
+This place was perfect for our final meal.
+In fact, we still talk about it today.
 We tried a variety of arepas, including shredded pork, shredded chicken and pork belly.
 We also had a selection of empanadas along with some excellent coconut lemonade.
 The kids tried a little of everything and walked away full.
 We devoured the rest and walked away happy.

 La Palatteria